 This means that if you enroll in a spending account, you generally may begin incurring expenses eligible for reimbursement in the month in which you become a participant.
+However, your first payroll deduction and/or County contribution for the dependent care spending account will not begin until your benefits effective month (see Benefit Effective Dates Schedule on page 10).
 Note: If you enroll in November, however, your spending account coverage will not begin, and you cannot begin using elective annual leave, until January 1, when your payroll deductions begin.
 If you become a MegaFlex participant in December, your spending account and elective leave deductions will not begin until January of the following year.
 This also means you cannot begin using elective annual leave until January.